Folder Access

 Not every agent should have access to everything.
 Pentagon lets you control exactly which folders each agent can read from and write to — clear boundaries that keep agents focused and your code safe.Access levels

-Each folder in your map can be assigned one of three access levels per agent:| Level | What the agent can do |
+Each folder in your map can be assigned one of three access levels per agent:Setting folder access

 - Select the agent on the canvas